-Teams must decide how to divide the work of the project evenly so that each member spends a roughly similar amount of time working.
+Teams must decide how to divide the work of the project evenly so that each member spends a generally similar amount of time working.
 That time may be different depending on your experience with various tools involved in the process, or it may vary with the type of comic you’re producing.
-But generally speaking, teams of 4 should find it useful to delegate at least one member to each of the tasks listed below as their primary responsibility.
+But generally speaking, teams of 4 should find it useful to delegate at least one member to each of the tasks listed below.
 Teams of 3 will probably find it useful to combine “Team Leader” with “Web Manager.”
 Of course, each individual may contribute to other individual’s tasks, and duties may shift or combine as the work progresses.

 - Team Leader(s)

 - Creates the characters and situation for the comic, and produces the basic script for each update.
 May also complete the lettering.

 - Actually draws the comic.
 The art is really the main thing and can tend to be the largest bulk of work, so all group members must participate in the artistic process.
-To be more efficient, it may be useful further subdivide and delegate specific tasks: penciling, inking, coloring, lettering and digital proofing.
+To be more efficient, it helps to have an individual who coordinates and delegates that work.

 Before beginning production, each team should discuss their relevant talents and interests with regard to publishing this comic and how each member can contribute to the process given the division of labor listed.
 By October 5, each team must submit a proposal, a report that includes the following sections:

 - A basic overview of the story including characters, setting, and key plot elements.

 - A description of your division of labor.

 - A flow chart outlining all the steps a comic goes through before it can be published.

 - A list of deadlines for each planned comic post.

 - A logo, sample image, or some graphic element that can be used in promoting your comic.